luckykapoor01/luckykapoor01/README.md

 ## 🚀 About Me

 Hi!
-I'm **Lucky Kapoor**, a developer passionate about technology, programming and building useful real-world projects.
+I'm **Lucky Kapoor**, a developer passionate about technology, programming, data and building useful real-world projects.

-I'm currently focused on developing strong foundations in **Web Development, Python and Data Science** while continuously improving my programming and problem-solving skills.
+I'm currently focused on strengthening my foundations in **Web Development, Python and Data Science** while continuously improving my programming, problem-solving and development skills.

 * 💻 Building websites using **HTML & CSS**
 * 🐍 Developing applications and solving problems with **Python**
 * 📊 Exploring **Data Science and Data Analysis**
 * 🔢 Working with **NumPy and Pandas**
-* 📈 Creating data visualizations using **Matplotlib**
+* 📈 Creating visualizations using **Matplotlib**
 * 📓 Using **Jupyter Notebook** for data exploration
 * 🔧 Managing projects with **Git & GitHub**
-* 💡 Building projects to turn ideas into practical solutions
+* 💡 Turning ideas into practical projects
 * 🌱 Continuously learning and improving

-> *"Learn.
+> **"Learn.
 Build.
 Improve.
-Repeat."*
+Repeat."**

 ---